dotnet/docs-mobile/docs/ios/app-fundamentals/images-icons/alternate-app-icons.md

 }
 ```

-The `SetAlternameIconName` property of the `UIApplication` class allows the developer to change the app icon.
+The [SetAlternameIconName][setalternateiconname] property of the [UIApplication][uiapplication] class allows the developer to change the app icon.
 Pass the name of the icon to select or `null` to return to the primary icon.
 For example:

 ```csharp
 void UsePrimaryIcon (Foundation.NSObject sender)